-A prerequisite to have healthy teeth and a beautiful smile is to have healthy gum and soft tissue attachment and periodontium.
+A prerequisite to having healthy teeth and a beautiful smile is having healthy gums, soft tissue attachment, and periodontium.

-Arsmiles Family & Cosmetic Dentistry provides gentle, holistic periodontal treatment in Akron, OH, to help patients fight gum disease and enhance their smiles.
+Arsmiles Family & Cosmetic Dentistry provides gentle, holistic periodontal treatment in Akron, Ohio, to help patients fight gum disease and enhance their smiles.

 What Is Periodontics?